 Micro-sensors to better understand our air

-To succeed, we had to find the best way to bring together, raise awareness and exchange locally on air quality.
-Various experiments carried out since 2010 with citizens have shown us that micro-sensors for measuring air quality used in a citizen participation approach fulfilled these objectives.
+To succeed, we must find the best way to bring together, raise awareness and exchange locally on air quality.
+Various experiments carried out since 2010 with citizens have shown us that micro-sensors for measuring air quality used in a citizen participation logic meet these objectives.